“By failing to prepare, you are preparing to fail.” ~ Benjamin Franklin.

-Here’s my personal itineraries that help you discover more in Japanese city neighbourhoods beyond the main sights.
+Here are my personal itineraries and travel guides that help you discover more in Japanese city neighbourhoods beyond the main sights.
 How many are on your Japan bucket list?:

 By exploring off the beaten track, you’re not only able to escape crowds and have a more personable, authentic and unique experience.
 You’ll also be able to bring your tourist dollars (read: yen) to less-popular areas that are set to benefit from it.
 Local businesses will love you!

 For instance, during my first trip to Japan I was able to escape crowds and have several temples (almost) all to myself.
-When planning that Japan trip, I researched some hidden gems in Kyoto and how to get to them!
+When planning that Japan trip, I researched some hidden gems in Kyoto, hidden gems in Tokyo and how to get to them!

-9. Learn the cultural do’s and don’ts to not be an annoying tourist
+10. Learn the cultural do’s and don’ts in Japan to not be an annoying tourist